 Left to its own devices, an agent will happily produce plausible-looking code that solves the wrong problem, introduces a subtle bug in an edge case, imports a package that doesn't exist, or silently breaks a contract the rest of the codebase depends on.
 The code looks right.
 It compiles.
 The tests — which the agent also wrote — pass.

-The mental model I've found most useful: treat the agent like a very fast, well-read junior engineer with infinite energy and no memory of yesterday.
-They can write code all day.
-They do not know your codebase, and they do not know which details matter.
+The mental model I've found most useful: the agent is fast, well-read, tireless, and starts every session knowing nothing about yesterday.
+It can write code all day.
+It does not know your codebase, and it does not know all of the details that matter.
 Your job is to supply that context and verify the output.
 Everything below is a way of doing that cheaply — and the lack of memory, which is a liability when you're implementing, turns out to be an asset when you're reviewing.

 The dangerous output isn't the code that breaks loudly.
 It's the code that works in the happy path but silently violates an invariant you didn't think to mention.
 If you're not reading the diff, you need something reading it.